ARMmbed/mbed-client-example-6lowpan/README.md

     - If you are running mDS on Linux, run `runConnectedHome.sh` in a new shell.
     - If you are running mDS on Windows, run `runConnectedHome.bat` in a new command prompt.

 This will start the web UI on your system.
-To see user interface follow [Test usage](#test-usage).
+For user interface instructions, see [Test usage](#test-usage).

 ##### Setting up a static IP address